cpske/ISP/assignment/week8-ant-ci.md

 If your TicTacToe game passed all tests: *Congratulations!*

-Otherwise, make some change to the source code and push to Github.
+Otherwise, fix your source code and push to Github.
 Watch as Travis automatically rebuilds and tests the project.

 ### What to Submit